-6.2.6.
+6.2.7.
 Patient Years

-Patient years are calculated as sum of the duration from first dose of double-blind treatment to the end of study / 365.25 of all subjects in the specified analysis set and treatment arm.
+Patient years are calculated as sum of the duration from the first dose of double-blind treatment or active treatment in high glycemic group to the end of study/ 365.25 of all subjects in the specified analysis set and treatment arm.
 This is used as the denominator of the computation of incidence rate.